What is a reverse mortgage?

 Who wouldn’t benefit?

-A reverse mortgage wouldn’t be the best option if you can’t keep up with maintenance and the other costs associated with the home, even without a monthly mortgage payment.
+A reverse mortgage isn’t a good option if you can’t keep up with the costs associated with the home, even without a monthly mortgage payment.

-If you die or the home is no longer the primary residence for more than 12 months, the loan comes due, which means either you or the estate has the option to repay the loan or put the home up for sale to settle it.
+If you die or the home is no longer the primary residence for more than 12 months, the loan comes due, which means either you or your estate has to repay the loan or put the home up for sale to settle it.

-Homeowners interested in taking out a reverse mortgage are required to receive mandatory (free) counseling by an independent third party, including an agency approved by the Department of Housing and Urban Development or a national counseling agency such as AARP.
-These organizations help homeowners review alternative options.
+Homeowners interested in taking out a HECM must receive mandatory counseling with an independent agency approved by the U.S. Department of Housing and Urban Development.
+Typically, counseling is free or available at a reduced cost.